Red Sox vs. Twins Player Props Betting Odds

 Buxton Stats

-- Byron Buxton has put up 42 hits with nine doubles, a triple, 11 home runs and 28 walks.
-He has driven in 25 runs with six stolen bases.
+- Byron Buxton has 43 hits with 10 doubles, a triple, 11 home runs, 28 walks and 25 RBI.
+He's also stolen six bases.

 Buxton Recent Games